orra-dev/orra/docs/actions.md

 }
 ```

-This orchestration might involve multiple services:
+This orchestration might involve multiple services, tools as a service and agents:
 - Payment processing service
-- Inventory management service
+- Inventory management tool as a service
 - Delivery scheduling agent
-- Customer notification service
+- Customer notification tool as a service

-Orra handles the complexity of coordinating these services while you focus on implementing their core logic.
+Orra handles the complexity of coordinating these components while you focus on implementing their core logic.